jbone/esprelay/README.md

 You need Python >= 2.7 and < 3 (although conversion to Python 3 would
 be trivial).

-Just run "python esprelay.py" and telnet to port 54321 to test it out.
+# Running

-Read the section below on the protocol so you know what to send.
+Just run "python esprelay.py".
+To test it out, open two or more telnet sessions to "localhost 54321", type the same conversation ID string for each, then send messages to yourself.

 # Configuration